I Am Taniya :: Creating Confidence

-Step into a unique human's mind, heart, perspectives, and story in "I am Taniya :: Creating Confidence".
+Step into a unique human's mind, heart, perspectives, and story.
+Welcome to "I Am Taniya :: Creating Confidence".

-Education & School, Health, Wellness & Nutrition, Humanity & Belonging, Movement, Mindfulness, Yoga & Mental Health
+Education & School, Health, Wellness & Nutrition, Humanity & Belonging, Movement, Mindfulness, Yoga & Mental Health, Teaching & Learning

 Fractions as division, Multiplying fractions and whole numbers

 Author's Purpose, Comprehension and Collaboration, Critical Thinking, Evidence Collection, Inferencing

 Addressing Challenges, Analyzing Situations, Appreciating Diversity, Empathy, Perspective-Taking, Reflecting, Respect for Others, Self-Awareness, Social Awareness, Social Engagement